 Is Addiction A Disease Or A Choice?

 Addiction is defined as not having control over doing, taking or using something to the point where it could be harmful to you.
-And, according to UK charity Action on Addiction, one in three people are currently suffering from some form of addiction.
+And, according to UK charity Action on Addiction, one in three people is currently suffering from some form of addiction.

 What Causes Addiction?